Clinics Information and Application

 Students, under the close supervision of their clinical professors, are encouraged to identify and pursue their own learning goals while providing essential representation to a wide range of clients and causes.

-Clinic students test their strengths as they take on increasing responsibility for their clients’ cases and projects.
-They are doing their work while knowing they have the watchful supervision of experienced teachers.
-They also feel the profound weight of working on important and often personal matters.
+Clinic students begin the lifelong process of becoming capable, thoughtful, responsible and reflective lawyers.
+Under the close supervision of their clinical professors, Columbia law School Clinic students are encouraged to identify and pursue their own learning goals while providing essential representation to a wide range of clients and causes.
+Their strengths are tested as they take on increasing responsibility for their clients’ cases and projects, knowing they have the watchful supervision of experienced teachers, yet feeling the profound weight of working on important and often personal matters.

 If you are interested in applying, check out the Clinic Application below.